dbushell/hypermore/README.md

 <h1>Hello, World!</h1>
 ```

-If the template `my-component` is not registered any usage will rendered as-is like a standard HTML custom element:
+If the template `my-component` is not registered any usage is rendered as-is like a standard custom element:

 ```html
 <my-component heading="Hello, World!"/>